AdobeDocs/journeys.en/help/using/api/import-export.md

 ## Resources

-The Journey Orchestration Import Export API is described within a Swagger file available [here](https://adobedocs.github.io/JourneyAPI/docs/).
+The Journey Orchestration Export-Import API is described within a Swagger file available [here](https://adobedocs.github.io/JourneyAPI/docs/).

 To use this API with your Journey Orchestration instance, you need to use the AdobeI/O Console.
 You can start by following this [Getting Started with Adobe Developer Console](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/getting-started.md) and then use the sections in this page.